 The exchange of information between multiple organizations participating in a national data supply chain is often not well documented.
 This leads to potential data duplication and repetition of human resources, software and storage overheads.
-To mitigate this situation, a national Data Supply Chain Strategy is used to formalize data supply chains.
+To mitigate this situation, a national Data Supply Chain Strategy is

+A Data Supply Chain Strategy is used to formalize data sharing, invoke supply chain partnerships, and establish service level agreements between organizations. used to formalize data supply chains.
 It encompasses four domains (Figure 4.10) (Arnold, 2016):